Squidex/squidex-samples/editors/richtext/README.md

 npm run build
 ```

+If you want to run the editor from a subfolder of your domain instead of the domains root you have to configure your base (url) inside the `vite.config.js` before running the build or you can pass a base path via the build command inside the `package.json` by appending `--base=/your/path/here` after the call to Vite.

 The build process will put all files to the dist folders.
 Put these files to a web server and use the URL to your webserver in the Squidex UI, for example:

 ```